 The RCEP is known for implementing lower standards than the CPTPP, which is likely a strategic move put in place to create even more fluid international trade.

-An interesting facet of this agreement lies within China’s involvement.
+An interesting facet of this agreement lies with China’s involvement.
 Experts have suggested that it presents an opportunity to create their own rules in the international trade market without needing the United States to be present in these transactions.
 Chinese president Xi Jinping reportedly supported this economic integration with the cultural and political benefits in mind.

 #5 – Critical Reception of the RCEP